Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 20 September 2024 18.20.43 UTC
+- WIB: Jumat, 20 September 2024 19.46.34 UTC
-- WITA: Jumat, 20 September 2024 19.20.43 UTC
+- WITA: Jumat, 20 September 2024 20.46.34 UTC
-- WIT: Jumat, 20 September 2024 20.20.43 UTC
+- WIT: Jumat, 20 September 2024 21.46.34 UTC

 Kutipan Inspiratif:
-"Nature is so powerful, so strong.
-Capturing its essence is not easy - your work becomes a dance with light and the weather.
-It takes you to a place within yourself."
+"Friends are like money in the bank, longer you keep them, the more they are worth!!!"

-Kategori: nature
+Kategori: friendship